-2018 (Vests in 2021) - FirstRand Limited must achieve growth in normalised earnings per share which equals or exceeds the South African CPI plus GDP growth, on a cumulative basis, over the performance period from the base year end, being 30 June 2018, to the year-end immediately preceding the vesting date, and the company must deliver ROE of at least 18% over the performance period.
+2018 (Not vesting at the expected date of September 2021) - FirstRand Limited must achieve growth in normalised earnings per share which equals or exceeds the South African CPI plus GDP growth, on a cumulative basis, over the performance period from the base year end, being 30 June 2018, to the year-end immediately preceding the vesting date, and the company must deliver ROE of at least 18% over the performance period.
 If real gross domestic product is negative, then growth in normalised earnings should equal or exceed CPI over the same period.
 Real GDP and CPI are advised by the Treasury, macro strategy unit.
 For vesting to occur, the criteria must be met or exceeded.
 However, the scheme rules allow the remuneration committee the discretion to determine whether the conditional awards will vest in full or partially in circumstances where the performance conditions were not fulfilled.